 The underlying etiology of ET is unclear, but cases often run in families (familial tremor).
 It has been estimated that approximately 50% of all cases are due to a genetic mutation, and the pattern of inheritance is most consistent with autosomal dominant transmission (i.e. dominant trait).

-Focused Ultrasound Treatment
+Focused Ultrasound Therapy

-- It is a non-invasive, single treatment that enables patients to recover rapidly and quickly return to activities of normal life (usually the next day).
+- It is a noninvasive, single treatment that enables patients to recover rapidly and quickly return to activities of normal life (usually the next day).

 - Compared to RF ablation or DBS, focused ultrasound offers a reduced risk of infection, of damage to the non-targeted area, and of blood clot formation.